Umami Pot

 What is Umami Kyuri?

 Umami Kyuri is a Japanese dish made by seasoning bite-sized pieces of Japanese cucumber with ingredients such as salt, chicken bouillon powder, rice vinegar, garlic, sesame seeds, and sesame oil.
-"Umami" means 'savory' and can also suggest an addictive quality, while "Kyuri" refers to cucumbers.
-In Japan, it is a popular dish often found at izakaya (Japanese pub) and yakiniku (Japanese BBQ) restaurants.
+"Umami" refers to a savory taste that can be comforting and even addictive, while "Kyuri" means cucumbers.
+In Japan, it is a popular dish often found at izakayas (Japanese pubs) and yakiniku (Japanese BBQ) restaurants.

 For this recipe, I’m using my favorite flavor combination.
 It is quick and easy to make, so feel free to give it a try and enjoy!